lorenzoscottb/Dream_Reports_Annotation/README.md

 # Requirments

-If you want to re-run the code of any of our experiment, please make sure to chek the `*_requirements.txt` files for each set of experiment.
+If you want to re-run the code of any of our experiments, please make sure to check the `*_requirements.txt` files for each set of experiments.

 # Acknowledgements

 ## Data
 ### Labelled Dream Reports
-As specified in the paper, the labelled data is frely availeb fro consulation via the Dream Bank website.
-The labelled data adopted in the supervised experiment consists of an xlm version of Dream Bank availabe upon request to the Dream Bank team.
+As specified in the paper, the labelled data is freely available for consultation via the Dream Bank website.
+The labelled data adopted in the supervised experiment consists of an xlm version of Dream Bank available upon request to the Dream Bank team.

 ### Full Dream Bank
 The unlabelled-data analysis was possible thanks to the [Dream Bank (and pre-scraped) data scraper](https://github.com/mattbierner/DreamScrape) from Matt Bierner.